Up to 87% of men believe in one or more beard myths.

-And you’ve probably never thought to yourself that someone’s beard looked pretty nice, but if only they had those connectors filled in.
+And you’ve probably never thought to yourself that someone’s beard would look pretty nice if they only had the mustache too.

-You probably only notice the lack of connectors in yourself because you are your own biggest critic – make an effort to see your beard as a whole, and how it complements the rest of your style.
+You probably only notice the lack of mustache on yourself because you are your own biggest critic.
+Make an effort to see your beard as a whole and how it complements the rest of your style.

 Myth #9: Only dark beards look good

-When many people think of beards, the image that this immediately conjures into their minds tends to be one of a smoldering, dark-haired man with a full beard.
+When many people think of beards, the image that they immediately conjure into their minds tends to be one of a smoldering, dark-haired man with a full beard.

 However, fair-haired men are just as capable of growing excellent beards, especially once they have gained some length to show off.

-Once their beard has grown long enough to catch the sun’s rays and reflect its light, you’ll see the difference it can make to have a lighter-colored beard a bit longer.
+Once their beard has grown long enough to catch the sun’s rays, they’ll see the difference it can make to have a longer, lighter-colored beard.

 Myth #10: Facial hair genes come from the mother’s side

 It’s a commonly held belief that beard inheritance, including growth, density, pattern, and color, come from the mother’s side.

-However, in reality, these genes come both the mother and father.
-The basis for this myth stems from the fact that many believe the “baldness gene” comes from the mother, and this belief has been extended to cover beard genes.
+However, in reality, these genes come from both the mother and the father too.
+The basis for this myth stems from the fact that many believe the “baldness gene” comes from the mother and this belief has been extended to cover beard genes.

-Myth #11: You should get your beard trimmed at the barber
+Myth #11: You should get your beard trimmed by a barber

 Many people have more confidence in having their beard trimmed by a professional, but in truth, there is no better professional at knowing your personal preferences than yourself.

 Myth #12: Beards make you an outcast because most people don’t have them

-Many men considering growing a beard feel as if they will not be accepted for the change.
+Many men who are considering growing a beard feel as if they will not be accepted once they grow their facial hair.